rgstephens/magic-mirror/README.md

 ## Broadmoor MagicMirror

-This is the Broadmoor [MagicMirror](https://magicmirror.builders/) project.
+This is the Broadmoor [MagicMirror](https://magicmirror.builders/) project which is housed on Github [here](https://github.com/rgstephens/magic-mirror)

 MagicMirror has lot's of add-on modules and you can create your own.
 The full list is [here](https://github.com/MichMich/MagicMirror/wiki/MagicMirror%C2%B2-Modules).